sastutorials/sastutorials.github.io/tutorials/intro-to-sas.md

 * Next to it you can see the *opened folder* symbol, **useful for opening existing folders and programs, by searching through your directory**.

-* You can also click on the *new options* symbol (**dots**), and if you click on it you can see that you can choose between **opening open a new SAS program, importing new data, writing a new query or XML program, closing all tabs and maximising the view of your environment**.
+* You can also click on the *new options* symbol, and if you click on it you can see that you can choose between **opening a new SAS program, importing new data, writing a new query or XML program, closing all tabs and maximising the view of your environment**.

 * You can switch between **SAS Programmer and Visual programmer** *perspectives*, by clicking on the scroll-down menu and selecting either.
 Default is set to *SAS Programmer*, which contains **features most commonly needed for developing a SAS program**.
 On the other hand, *Visual programmer* perspective contains tools needed for managing various processes - you can define your dataset, task and variabes using **easy-to-understand drag-and-drop methods**.